 1. Make your own pledge or gift first

 This provides credibility to your request.
 Your contacts will respect you for asking them to give, knowing that you have demonstrated your own commitment.
-Additionally, this enables you to phrase your request as an opportunity to “join” you in supporting Grand Valley.

 2. Know your contact